- Stock Market Analysis, Phi and the Fibonacci Sequence

-In mathematics, two quantities are in the golden ratio if their ratio is the same as the ratio of their sum to the larger of the two quantities The figure on the right illustrates the geometric relationship Expressed algebraically, for quantities a and b with a > b > 0, + = = , where the Greek letter phi (or ) represents the golden ratio It is an irrational number with a value of:
+In mathematics, two quantities are in the golden ratio if their ratio is the same as the ratio of their sum to the larger of the two quantities The figure on the right illustrates the geometric relationship The golden ratio is also called the golden mean or golden section (Latin: sectio aurea) Other names include extreme and mean ratio, medial section, divine proportion, divine section

 - Strategies for Trading Fibonacci Retracements | Investopedia

 Learn about Fibonacci retracements, which are based on the elegant "golden ratio," and how the levels are used in a trend-trading strategy